 919 Pandora Ave (top three floors).
 Opened in 2007.

-These 45 private rooms are designed and fully equipped to help each resident feel at home in a supportive and caring environment.
-Two of these units are dedicated to short term housing, for people who are waiting for a spot in a detoxification or rehabilitation program.
-The other 43 rooms are for those who are committed to moving toward independent living.
-Each resident works in consultation with an Our Place Society support worker and, if necessary, a mental health and addictions clinician.
-Together they develop a plan to overcome the disabilities and challenges that stand between the resident and his or her dream of living a full, rich and independent life.
+These 45 private transitional rooms are designed and fully equipped to help each resident feel at home in a supportive and caring environment.
+Two of these units are short-term housing for residents waiting for a spot in a detoxification or recovery program.
+The other 43 rooms are for those committed to moving toward independent living.
+Each resident works in consultation with Our Place Society support workers and a team of mental health and addictions clinicians.
+Together they develop a plan to overcome the barriers and challenges that stand between the resident and their dream of living a full and independent life.